vic-gfuentes/core-api/README.md

 ### Overview

 TypeScript REST API template built with Express, Prisma ORM.
-It includes features such as CRUD operations for users, authentication, authorization, email sending, file upload handling, and background workers for asynchronous tasks.
-Includes test coverage for each component.
+It includes features such as CRUD operations for users and test coverage for each component.
 Dockerization and CI/CD pipeline configurations are also available to ensure easy deployment and continuous integration.

 ### Stack